kercre123/victor/docs/build-system-walkthrough.md

 # Add a post build step on Android to strip the library if necessary
 android_strip(TARGET victor_anim)

-# Define the precompiler definitions for victor_anim
+# Define the preprocessor definitions for victor_anim
 target_compile_definitions(victor_anim
 PRIVATE
   ANKICORETECH_USE_OPENCV=1